-With regards to repairs and maintenance work, the guidance on moving home (published on 23 June and updated on 9 July) contains further information on home moves in the social and private rented sector including some guidance on repairs, gas and electrical safety checks and energy performance assessments.
+With regards to repairs and maintenance work, the guidance on moving home (published on 23 June and updated on 1 October) contains further information on home moves in the social and private rented sector including some guidance on repairs, gas and electrical safety checks and energy performance assessments.
 Kevin Stewart MSP issued a further letter to social landlords on 2 July regarding compliance with statutory and regulatory targets.
 This gave some specific guidance on routine electrical safety inspections indicating that such checks should not be conducted in occupied properties until at least Phase 3 of the routemap unless there is an existing defect or cause for concern.

 On 7 July 2020, an open letter to council, housing association and housing co-operative tenants was also issued by the Scottish Government.
 Amongst other topics this included a specific section on staff and contractor visits to tenant properties and guidance on repairs, maintenance and planned improvement programmes highlighting that social landlords will be working towards resuming these services.
+As part of the recent temporary restrictions and local level guidance, it has been confirmed that construction is defined as essential work under level 0 to level 4 of the new tier system (see Appendix C).
+Tradespeople are not subject to restrictions on visiting other households and can continue to carry out work such as installations and repairs subject to risk assessments, physical distancing and appropriate hygiene measures.

 In terms of other support related home visits to tenants, the routemap indicates that there will be a gradual resumption of key support services in the community and greater direct contact for social work and support services with at risk groups and families.
 For example, following the updates announced as part of Phase 2, visits to support Housing First tenants are now permitted from 19 June 2020.
-However the guidance for non-healthcare settings still states that frontline outreach and support services should be limited to essential visits only.
+Subsequent announcements have also indicated that some face to face advice services may be permitted from 24 August 2020 in line with the relevant guidance.
+However the guidance for nonhealthcare settings still states that frontline outreach and support services should be limited to essential visits only.
 Preparatory work for resuming other support services can also continue but remote support for tenants should remain the default position where possible and specific services should only resume once relevant guidance has been agreed.
 In all phases, controls such as physical distancing measures and appropriate hygiene regimes will still be required and remote or virtual meetings with tenants will be encouraged even in Phase 4.